 - The CDC's Advisory Committee on Immunization Practices (ACIP) recommends the vaccination only for individuals living, traveling, or working in high-risk areas (laboratory staff exposed to TBEV, foresters, etc.).

-- Pathogen: Naegleria fowleri, an amoeba found in warm, still standing freshwater (e.g., ponds, hot springs)
+- Pathogen: Naegleria fowleri (colloquially referred to as “brain-eating amoeba”), found in warm freshwater (e.g., ponds, hot springs)

 - Route of infection: via contaminated water entering the nose (e.g., while swimming) → invades the CNS directly via the cribriform plate